fuseraft/kiwi/README.md

 # The Astral Programming Language 🚀

-A light-weight general-purpose scripting language without a syntax tree.
+A light-weight general-purpose language without a syntax tree.

 ## Table of Contents